Ferries from

 There are 2 ferry routes.
 Ferries from Zhuhai to Hong Kong (Sheung Wan) and Zhuhai to Kowloon are popular ferry trips from China to Hong Kong.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-How long is the ferry from China to Hong Kong
+How long is the ferry from China to Hong Kong?

 How far is China from Hong Kong?

-China to Hong Kong ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+China to Hong Kong ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

 Ferry from Zhuhai to Hong Kong (Sheung Wan)